ardivee/Radler/README.md

 # Radler
 A CoD Map to Wavefront Obj Converter

+This is made for people who want to make XCAM cinematics for their map, the model conversion is not 100% 1:1 it's close enough for now.

 **NOTE:** Converting the models can take a long time, please be patient.

 ## Supported Games